Alexisbol/ada-template-website/README.md

 <h2>5.
 Which sectors perform better in high-rate environments?</h2>

-<b>Interviewer:</b> Which sectors benefit or suffer when long-term interest rates are high?

 <h3>Context</h3>
 <p>
 To respond to that, you can think of high-rate environments as changing both discounting and the